AndreyDobrovolskyOdessa/omnimino/README.md

 - Flat.
 Number of figure, which made the top row flat.

 Score is the less, the better.

-Short status is present in the right-bottom corner of the screen. '+' means that game goal is reached. '-' means that game is over - some blocks were placed above the glass top.
-Number represents estimated game score according to game settings.
+An estimated game score according to the current game settings is present in the right-bottom corner of the screen.

 ## Controls